Kanazawa: Geography

 Kanazawa is located in north-western Ishikawa Prefecture in the Hokuriku region of Japan and is bordered by the Sea of Japan to the west and Toyama Prefecture to the east.
 The city sits between the Sai and Asano rivers.
 The eastern portion of the city is dominated by the Japanese Alps.
 Parts of the city are within the borders of the Hakusan National Park.

 Climate

 Kanazawa has a humid subtropical climate (Köppen Cfa) characterized by hot, humid summers and cold winters with heavy snowfall.
 Average temperatures are slightly cooler than those of Tokyo, with means approximately 4 °C in January, 12 °C in April, 27 °C in August, 17 °C in October, and 7 °C in December.
-The lowest temperature on record was -9.4 C on January 27, 1904, with a maximum of 38.5 C standing as a record since September 8, 1902.
+The lowest temperature on record was -9.4 C on January 27, 1904, with a maximum of 38.5 C standing as a record jointly held by September 8, 1902 and September 6, 2022.
 The city is distinctly wet, with an average humidity of 73% and 193 rainy days in an average year.
 Precipitation is highest in the autumn and winter; it averages more than 250 mm/ month November through January when the Aleutian Low is strongest, but it is above 125 mm every month of the year.